- Fixed point iteration video.

 How to get x1 value by fixed-point iteration?

-3- Our starting value of x we call it x0=2, this is a value which he has given us and substitute in the equation, then we get a value of x1=2.154, the calculation can be viewed from the next equation.
+3- Our starting value of x we call it x0=2, this is a value that he has given us and substitute in the equation, then we get a value of x1=2.154, the calculation can be viewed from the next equation.

 How to get x2 value by fixed-point iteration?